sabbelasichon/typo3-rector/docs/configuration_and_processing.md

         ]
     ]);

-    // If you have trouble that rector cannot run because some TYPO3 constants are not defined add an additional constants file
+    // If you have trouble that rector cannot run because some TYPO3 constants are not defined, add an additional constants file
     // @see https://github.com/sabbelasichon/typo3-rector/blob/main/typo3.constants.php
     // @see https://getrector.com/documentation/static-reflection-and-autoload#include-files
     // $rectorConfig->bootstrapFiles([